idini/transformation_scd2/README.md

 # Worldline - Data Engineer Transformation SCD2 use case

 **Maurizio Idini**
-19/01/2024
+16/01/2024

 ## Introduction

 This is a simple document that briefly describes the repository.

-The repository contains two main folders:
-- `sql` folder, that contains SQL code to create and populate tables in BigQuery
-- `transformation` that contains Python code that perform table transformations based on *Slowly Changing Dimension type2*
+The aim of the use case implemented in this repository is to perform table transformations based on *Slowly Changing Dimension type2*

 The module is written in **Python 3.8**, using **Docker** container.
 The lib is written using **google-cloud** library, documented using **Docstring** and tested using **pytest**.

 *Discaimer*
 The code is written for the transformation module, it is assumed that the bigquery tables already exists.
+Before run the code, please check if the `application_default_credential.json` credential file is already in your machine, in the path `~/.config/gloud/`.
+If not, please run the following command from terminal `gcloud auth application-default login` and follow the steps.

 ## Project Description